Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Framework

-Our framework utilizes existing executable benchmarks to evaluate the code reasoning ability of LLMs, and we introduce how to adapt these base benchmarks into our framework in two steps: (i) Runtime Behavior Extraction; (ii) Problem Construction and Filtering:
+As Fig.~\ref{fig:framework} illustrates, our framework utilizes existing executable benchmarks to evaluate the code reasoning ability of LLMs.
+We introduce how to adapt these base benchmarks into our framework in two steps: (i) Runtime Behavior Extraction; (ii) Problem Construction and Filtering: